magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39923-searching-by-sku-in-b2b-quick-order-is-case-sensitive.md

 ---
-title: "MDVA-39923: Searching by SKU in B2B quick order functionality is case-sensitive"
+title: "MDVA-39923: Search by SKU in B2B quick order functionality is case-sensitive"
-labels: QPT patches,Quality Patches Tool,QPT,QPT 1.1.2,Magento Commerce 2.4.4,Adobe Commerce 2.4.4,error message,on-premises,cloud infrastructure,SKU,B2B,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2
+labels: QPT patches,Quality Patches Tool,QPT,QPT 1.1.2,Magento Commerce 2.4.4,Adobe Commerce 2.4.4,error message,on-premises,cloud infrastructure,SKU,B2B,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2,search
 ---

-The MDVA-39923 Adobe Commerce patch fixes the issue where customers get an error when they search the order by SKU in B2B quick order functionality with a different case than the one with which the name is saved.
+The MDVA-39923 patch fixes the issue where customers get an error when they search the order by SKU in B2B quick order functionality with a different case than the one with which the name is saved.
 This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.1.2 is installed.
 The patch ID is MDVA-39923.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.

 ## Affected products and versions